 Leveraging Conflict Resolution Skills for Career Growth

 Do you have dreams of moving up within your company?
 Just because you're in a leadership role today doesn't limit you to what you may accomplish tomorrow.
-If you have your eye on the CEO's position, having strong skills in conflict resolution may help you one day achieve your goal.
+If you have your eye on the CEO's position, having deep knowledge of conflict resolution strategies may help you one day achieve your goal.

 Strengthening Your Skills With a Degree

-If you're ready to begin strengthening your conflict resolution, decision-making, active listening, and empathy skills, earning your Online Master's Degree in Leadership at Champlain College Online could be the most important career decision you'll make.
+If you're ready to begin strengthening your conflict resolution, decision-making, active listening, and empathy skills, earning your master's in organizational leadership at Champlain College Online could be the most important career decision you'll make.
 At CCO, we understand the challenges of returning to college with full-time work, life, and family responsibilities.
 That's why our online programs are highly flexible and designed to meet the needs of students in the 21st century.

 Advance Your Conflict Resolution Skills Today